AndroidDoctorr/.NETInstructorsGuide2020/README.md

 ## Welcome to the .NET Curriculum Guide!

-### This GitBook is designed to be a simple easy guide to teaching the full Eleven Fifty Academy course for .NET.
+### This GitBook is designed to be a simple, easy guide to teaching the full Eleven Fifty Academy course for .NET.
 We have broken this out as follows:
 ```text
 Badge
     Week